 The BSDI provides the opportunity for students to specialize in one of several specialty imaging modalities.
 After the completion of specific specialty courses and clinical requirements students in the BSDI are then eligible to apply to the appropriate ARRT and/or ARDMS national registry(s).
-Available imaging specialties include Computed Tomography (CTI), Diagnostic Medical Sonography (DMS), Interventional Radiography (IRI), and Magnetic Resonance Imaging (MRI).
+Available imaging specialties include Computed Tomography (CTI), Diagnostic Medical Sonography (DMS), and Magnetic Resonance Imaging (MRI).
 Each of these imaging specialties follows a specific course of study.
 All cohorts for specialty imaging programs start in the fall semester.

-A credentialing pathway is offered for adult echocardiography for registered sonographers as a post-baccalaureate certificate.
-Students must have graduated from an accredited Diagnostic Medical Sonography program, have earned a minimum of a Bachelor's degree in any area of study from a regionally accredited college or university, and have taken the Sonography Principles & Instrumentation examination.
+A credentialing pathway is offered for adult echocardiography for registered sonographers as a certificate.
+Students must have graduated from an accredited Diagnostic Medical Sonography program and have taken the Sonography Principles & Instrumentation examination.

-Students seeking a primary certification already holding a minimum of an associate's degree, in addition to completing the required prerequisite courses with a grade of "C" or higher, are eligible to apply to the primary DMS and MRI specialty credentialing pathway.
+Students seeking a primary certification already holding a minimum of an associate's degree, in addition to completing the required prerequisite courses with a grade of "C" or higher, are eligible to apply to the primary DMS or MRI specialty credentialing pathway.
 The following are the required prerequisite courses: